Bengo14/ing-sw-2024-perri-ravasio-vanotti-roccuzzo/README.md

 | Model      | 78% (15/19)    | 98% (224/228)   | 90%(730/810)  |
 | Controller | 100% (1/1)     | 97% (37/38)     | 91%(103/112)  |

+## Instructions

+To run this project, you need to have a Java Runtime Environment (JRE) installed.
+This project requires Java version 19 or later.
+You can check your Java version by typing `java -version` in your command prompt or terminal.

 ### Running the server

 To run the server, navigate to the `./deliverables/jar` folder where the jar file is located and run it.